-In “Hacksaw Ridge,” Producer Michael Crosby and Director Mel Gibson tell the story of Desmond
+In “Hacksaw Ridge,” Director Mel Gibson tells the story of Desmond

 Doss, a Seventh-day Adventist Conscientious Objector who was awarded the Medal of Honor for his actions as an Army medic during World War 2.
 You can see the trailer at YouTube.
 A documentary, “The Conscientious Objector,” was made in 2004.
 You can read about his story here.

 In this post, I want to summarize the teachings of the Seventh-day Adventist Church that led Doss to his decision.
 The Adventist Church was formally organized in 1863, in the middle of the US Civil War.
 Part of the impetus for organization was to ensure that church members could receive recognition as Conscientious Objectors.
 See F. M. Wilcox, Seventh-day Adventists in Time of War (1936), which brings together a lot of early documentation.

 An 1865 statement of the General Conference summarized the church’s teaching this way:

 Resolved, That we recognize civil government as ordained of God, that order, justice, and quiet may be maintained in the land; and that the people of God may lead quiet and peaceable lives in all godliness and honesty.
 In accordance with this fact we acknowledge the justice of ren-dering tribute, custom, honor, and reverence to the civil power, as enjoined in the New Testament.
 While we thus cheerfully render to Caesar the things which the Scriptures show to be his, we are compelled to decline all participation in acts of war and bloodshed as being inconsistent with the duties enjoined upon us by our divine Master toward our enemies and toward all mankind.